I know why people search “Why I Left eXp Realty” so often.

 I’d say this is the primary cause of failure for eXp Realty agents.

-Being your own boss is hard.
+Being your boss is demanding.

 If you choose not to show up to work, no one will call asking where you are.